rosettatype/hyperglot/README.md

 - `numerals` (optional, defaults to `0123456789`): a string of numeric characters required for this language in this orthography.
 - `autonym` (optional): the name of the language in the language itself using this orthography.
 If missing, the `autonym` defined in the parent language entry is used.
 - `script` (required): a four-letter Unicode tag referring to a script of this orthography, e.g. Latn, Arab, Cyrl.
-- `status` (required, defaults to `living`): one of: `deprecated, secondary, local, living`.
+- `status` (required, defaults to `living`): the status of the orthography, may be one of: `deprecated, secondary, local, living`.
 The value `local` refers to an orthography which is used only is specific region.
 - `note` (optional): a note of any kind.